justinrgarrard/world-of-naevis.net/docs/the_frontier/canvaslands/mystery_cults.md

 Scholars have long questioned the historical value of the myth.
 The existence of [City Dwellers](../city_dwellers/index) further cast doubt on the matter, much to the displeasure of many cults.
 A large subset of the Navean population considers City Dwellers' to be an imaginative [Piper's](../../character_creation/background/piper) tale.

+#### Politics and Pragmatics

+Initiation into a cult changes a cleric into something altogether different.
+They take on monstrous aspects, such as glowing eyes or elongated canines.
+Their minds are influenced by the aspect of their faith.
+And, universally, they are rendered sterile.

+Because of these changes, priests cannot hold political office or noble titles in any land.
+They are disqualified from lines of succession.
+If they have heirs, those heirs inherit, and the priest in question is forced to step down.
+Thus is a separation between the political world and the spiritual world enforced.